La Fiesta de Santa Barbara

 La Fiesta de Santa Barbara is a 1935 American comedy short film directed by Louis Lewyn.
 It was nominated for an Academy Award at the 9th Academy Awards in 1936 for Best Short Subject (Color).
-It features a young, pre-stardom 13-year-old Judy Garland singing "La Cucaracha" with her two sisters (billed as "The Garland Sisters").
+It features a 13-year-old Judy Garland singing "La Cucaracha" with her two sisters (billed as The Garland Sisters).

 Summaries

 Hollywood stars participate in a Mexican-themed revue and festival in Santa Barbara.
 Andy Devine, the "World's Greatest Matador", engages in a bullfight with a dubious bovine supplied by Buster Keaton, and musical numbers are provided by Joe Morrison and The Garland Sisters.
 Comedy bits and dance numbers are also featured.

+Preservation status

+La Fiesta de Santa Barbara has been preserved due to its historical and cultural significance, particularly as an example of early color cinematography.
+The film was selected for the National Film Registry by the Library of Congress, which has prompted further preservation efforts to maintain both original film elements and restored versions.
+The inclusion in the registry underscores its value and encourages ongoing efforts to prevent deterioration from aging film stock and fading Technicolor prints.
+The short film has also been made available on home media, which has helped it reach a wider audience and maintain relevance in popular culture.
+It appears as a "special feature" on select DVD and Blu-ray compilations that focus on classic Hollywood shorts, early color films, and MGM retrospectives.